About FGCCC

 • We are currently working on a video introducing new Gilpin residents to the Center and its classes and activities.

 We regularly volunteer on activity committees, such as the Fair Committee, and are working with the P&R director to create a sustainable volunteer program at the center.
 Just in 2023 alone, our core group, plus a volunteer squadron we recruited for the Fair, have volunteered nearly a thousand volunteer hours across all activities we’ve been involved with for the Center.
+We volunteered roughly the same number of hours for the 2024 fair, as well as a center-wide cleanup project.

 We offer a Heart of the Community Fund to help people who can’t afford the Center get access to it.
 Through that, we’ve funded a number of Gilpinites with those needs and also connected some of them with other programs in the county for food relief, rental costs, etc.